ProtocolONE/devenv/README.md

     ./start-latest.sh

 The file docker-compose.build.yaml builds and run docker images for each service.
+If your OS is Windows, you need to share the drive to which you clone P1 repositories in the Docker settings.
-First, clone all necessary P1 services repositories to the working directory, then go to the devenv dir and run:
+First, clone all necessary P1 services repositories to the working directory (to the same parent dir as for devenv), then go to the devenv dir and run:

 Windows: